How To Switch Back To the Classic Outlook View

 You can also play with other View settings to make the application look and feel exactly how you want.

-Regardless of if you’ve decided to go back to Old Outlook on Mac or Windows, you should learn how to organize our inbox using Clean Email to prevent it from becoming cluttered and usable.
+Regardless of if you’ve decided to go back to Old Outlook on Mac or Windows, you should learn how to organize your inbox using Clean Email to prevent it from becoming cluttered and unusable.

-Clean Email can organize all cloud-hosted Outlook, Hotmail, and Office 365 inboxes, and it does so transparently, securely, and with respect to your privacy.
+The Clean Email app can organize all cloud-hosted Outlook, Hotmail, and Office 365 inboxes, and it does so transparently, securely, and with respect to your privacy.
+Instead of sorting emails one by one, you can quickly review and clean large groups of messages at once within the app.

 FAQ